marko-knoebl/slides/sections/python-in-practice/11-working-with-various-file-formats-en.md

 ## Exercise

+- saving / loading of a shopping list (optionally with amounts) in various formats
-saving / loading of a tic-tac-toe board in various formats
+- saving / loading of a tic-tac-toe board in various formats

-Python data structure:
+Python data structure for the tic-tac-toe board:

 ```py
 field = [